rahulgawale/Add-Delete-Row-in-Lightning-Datatable-Lwc/README.md

 1. Create a new web component with the name addDelDatatable.
 2. Copy and paste the code from addDelDatatable to your component's respective files addDelDatatable.js, addDelDatatable.html, addDelDatatable.css.
 3. Use the below example code to implement the table.
-Replace the Example with your desired
+Replace the `Example` class name in JS with your desired parent component class name.

 #### Sample JS Code